Who may use the Hirsch Library?

 What does the notation: “In use: Request at desk” mean in your Library Catalog?

-While the Hirsch Library is not a circulating library, the Museum’s staff, especially those from the curatorial, conservation, and education departments, use library materials on the Museum campus.
+While the Hirsch Library is not a circulating library, the Museum’s staff, especially those from the curatorial, conservation, and learning and interpretation departments, use library materials on the Museum campus.
 Please ask for assistance at the reference desk should you care to consult materials with this notation.

 May I make photocopies from your library materials?